Pharmaceuticals

 Malta Enterprise offers a number of programmes, including grants, soft loans and tax credits to assist with the set-up, as well as the ongoing operation of your company.

-Registration and defence
+Intellectual Property: Registration and defence

 Our lawyers have deep knowledge and experience in the registration and protection of trademarks, patents and design rights.
 Our experience includes the European Union Intellectual Property Office, the UK Intellectual Property Office and the United States Patent & Trademark Office.
 Depending on the nature of your business and intended markets, our registrations may be direct with a particular intellectual property office, or via a global forum such as the World Intellectual Property Office.
 See our intellectual property page for more information.